Friday, 30 December 2022

 Some of the things that the narrator Deirdre Carne says give me the idea that Rachel Ferguson herself had been in a situation where someone had been part of her life in her imagination long before she actually met them in real life.
 Deirdre mentions for example how difficult it is to have to treat people as strangers when they have been one of the family for years!

-This again reminds me of the double agents in Raphael Sabatini's books who were mentioned in the introductory article: people who live a double life must be careful to keep their stories straight and not give themselves away.
+This again reminds me of the double agents in Rafael Sabatini's books who were mentioned in the introductory article: people who live a double life must be careful to keep their stories straight and not give themselves away.

 Deirdre has feelings of unreality when about to meet Lady Toddington for the first time in real life.
 The information that she has either invented or obtained via her researches makes her feel both advantaged and disadvantaged when talking to her.